martinandrovich/rb-rovi/README.md

 Installation of the system/workspace/package; the following configuration steps are necessary:

-1. Installing `ROS`
+1. Installing ROS
-2. Installing dependecies (OpenCV etc.)
+2. Installing external dependecies (OpenCV, PCL via `apt install`)
 3. Cloning repository (catkin workspace)
+4. Installing ROS dependencies and building catkin workspace

-Once the catkin directory is cloned, `rosdep` can be used to install any dependencies; start by [installing `rosdep`][rosdep].
-Due to `noetic` being relatively new, some packages must be installed from the `ros-testing` repository; to do this, open the `/etc/apt/sources.list.d/ros-latest.list` file as `sudo` and change `ros` to `ros-testing`, making it `deb http://packages.ros.org/ros-testing/ubuntu focal main` - then run `sudo apt update`.
+Once the catkin directory is cloned, `rosdep` can be used to install any ROS dependencies; start by [installing `rosdep`][rosdep].
+Since `noetic` is relatively new, some packages must be installed from the `ros-testing` repository.
+To do this, open the `/etc/apt/sources.list.d/ros-latest.list` file as `sudo` and change `/ros/` to `/ros-testing/` - then run `sudo apt update` and `sudo apt upgrade`.

-To install any ROS dependecies, from the `ws` directory, run `rosdep update` and then `rosdep install --from-paths src --ignore-src -r -y`.
+To install ROS dependecies, run `rosdep update` from the `ws` directory, followed by `rosdep install --from-paths src --ignore-src -r -y`.
 Once all dependencies are installed, the workspace can be built using `catkin_make` from the `ws` directory.

 For auto-completion, linting etc., VS Code can be configured [as explained here][ros-vs-code].
 VS Code should be launched from the `ws` directory (`code rb-rovi/ws`), where IntelliSense can then be automatically configured to fetch all necessary headers.

-Scripts for these steps will be available later.

 ### Usage

-Run `source rb-rovi/ws/devel/setup.bash` to load the necessary variables to access the commands to run the packages of this repository.
-The workspace simulation can be launched by running `roslaunch rovi_gazebo workcell.launch`.
+Navigate to `../rb-rovi/ws/` and run `source devel/setup.bash` to load the necessary environment variables to access the commands to run the packages of this repository.
+The workspace simulation can then be launched by running `roslaunch rovi_gazebo workcell.launch`.

 ### API & Troubleshooting